AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedRegressionRecommendationModel.md

 --]]

-local DeepReinforcementLearningModel = RecommendationModel:getModel()
+local DeepReinforcementLearningModel = EnemyDataGenerationModel:getModel()

+local ActorNeuralNetwork = DeepReinforcementLearningModel:getActorModel()

-local NeuralNetwork = DeepReinforcementLearningModel:getModel()
+local CriticNeuralNetwork = DeepReinforcementLearningModel:getCriticModel()

--- Notice that we must get it from the Neural Network model.
+-- Notice that we must get it from the actor and critic Neural Network models.

+ActorModelParameters = ActorNeuralNetwork:getModelParameters()

-ModelParameters = NeuralNetwork:getModelParameters()
+CriticModelParameters = CriticNeuralNetwork:getModelParameters()

--- Notice that we must set it to the Neural Network model too.
+-- Notice that we must set it to the actor and critic Neural Network models too.

-NeuralNetwork:setModelParameters(ModelParameters)
+ActorNeuralNetwork:setModelParameters(ActorModelParameters)

+CriticNeuralNetwork:setModelParameters(CriticModelParameters)

 ```